 - Education Credential Evaluators (ECE)

-- This evaluation will also determine if you have transferrable credits.
+- These evaluations will also determine if you have transferrable credits.

 - A language examination score (see exceptions in the following paragraph).
 Students may choose between TOEFL, IELTS, PTE Academic, or the DET.
 Recommended scores are as follows*: